A Roadmap for neutrino charge assignments in $U(2)_F$ Flavor Models: Implications for LFV processes and leptonic anomalous magnetic moments: The neutrino sector revised

 An interesting feature belonging to all good patterns is that the absolute value of the $U(1)_F$ charges of RH neutrinos does not exceed 2.
 Furthermore, we can see from the first row of Table~\ref{tab:goodpat} that 4 good patterns have an anarchical structure.
 The anarchical models can be considered as a particular case of degenerate models with $m_i^2 \sim \Delta m_{atm}^2$.
 In this class of models, mass degeneracy is replaced by the principle that all mass matrices are structureless in the neutrino sector~\cite{Altarelli:2004za}.
 The neutrino mass anarchy has been studied in the literature, see \textit{e.g.} \cite{Hall:1999sn,Haba:2000be,Altarelli:2002sg,deGouvea:2003xe,deGouvea:2012ac,Altarelli:2012ia,Babu:2016aro,Fortin:2017iiw}.
 In many cases, it has been shown that experimental data can be accounted for by anarchical matrices, which can also provide successful predictions \cite{Lu:2014cla,Jeong:2012zj}.

 If we perform a rough perturbative analysis of the 13 viable patterns of Table~\ref{tab:goodpat} considering only the predicted values of the solar to atmospheric mass differences ratio $\alpha$\footnote{Due to the large number of parameters involved in the neutrino sector, we will not show the cumbersome expressions for the neutrino observables in our cases.}, it can be verified that the structure of the patterns \textbf{D}3 A, \textbf{D}4 A and \textbf{D}5 B leads to $\alpha$'s in disagreement with the expected value of $\sim 0.03$ (see Table~\ref{tab:par}).
 In particular, the \textbf{D}5 B pattern forces $\alpha$ to take values very close to 1, while the structure of \textbf{D}3 A and \textbf{D}4 A leads to $\alpha \sim \lambda^{16}$.
 The latter two patterns are not considered viable in~\cite{Linster:2018avp}.
 However, in our numerical analysis, the patterns \textbf{D}3 A and \textbf{D}4 A have been found to be compatible with experimental observables at the cost of forcing some parameters to be small.
 For instance, in \textbf{D}3 A, the largest entry of the neutrino mass matrix is $(m_{\nu}^M)_{22} \propto k_{23}^2/\lambda^4$.
 Thus, lowering only $\lvert k_{23} \rvert$ and making it close to the minimum value considered acceptable ($k_{23}\sim\lambda$) it is possible to reduce the gap between the corresponding large eigenvalue (which in NO is $m_3$) and the other two obtaining a reasonable $\alpha$.
-For the same reason, in \textbf{D}4 A we have to lower $\lvert k_{22} \rvert$ and $\lvert k_{23} \rvert$, while in \textbf{D}5 B we need to decrease $\lvert k_{33} \rvert$ and $\lvert y_{32} \rvert$ to obtain a value of $\alpha$ different from 1.
+For the same reason, in \textbf{D}4 A in order to lower the largest entry of the neutrino mass matrix $(m_\nu^M)_{22}$ we need to make the combination $k_{23}^2-k_{22}k_{33}$ as small as possible, while in \textbf{D}5 B we need to decrease $\lvert k_{33} \rvert$ and $\lvert y_{32} \rvert$ to obtain a value of $\alpha$ different from 1.
 For the patterns \textbf{D}3 A and \textbf{D}5 B, this aspect also manifests in a large value of the fine-tuning parameter $d_{\text{FT}}$, as we previously anticipated.
 As we will see in the next Subsection, these requirements on the parameters also cause the lowering of the three eigenvalues, and therefore of the lightest mass $m_L$.
 The best fit value for the PMNS matrix phase $\delta$ is not shown in our results and will not be discussed further since we checked that there is actually no preferred value for it.